Neogoma/stardust-SDK-doc/mapping_strategy.md

 ## How to get a good coverage

-The following pictures explain how to get
+Here's a table explaining how to properly map different spaces.

 | Type of space | Coverage picture |
 |:-:|:-:|